 5. Adjustable 7-24″ Airplane Seat Belt Extender

-- ☯ WORKS WITH MOST MAJOR AIRLINE SEAT...
+- FITS MOST MAJOR AIRLINE SEAT BELTS -...

 This is another example of a highly versatile seat belt extender.
 It is compatible with most airlines in the US and abroad that use Type A seat belt designs, features that all-important E4 safety certification, and can withstand more than 3000 pounds, thereby offering extra security.